...

 The Complex Process of Acknowledging Paternity in Birth Certificate When Father Died Before Child is Born

-Father died before child was born, birth certificate in Texas presents unique challenges.
+A situation when a father dies before a child is born and you need to process a birth certificate in Texas presents unique challenges.
 When the biological father is alive, acknowledging Paternity is straightforward.
 Both parents can sign an Acknowledgment of Paternity (AOP) form, establishing legal Paternity.
-However, things can get complicated when the father is deceased.
+However, the situation can become complicated when the father is deceased.

 Acknowledging Paternity in Birth Certificate When Father Died Before Child is Born